recaldev/android-performance-sample/README.md

 This repository was created to explain some performance issues that we may have on our Android Apps, anyone interested in learn and improve themselves are welcome to take a look at it.

+You can find the tech talk here: https://youtu.be/FOb1bPlJLfs

 We cover the following topics:
 * Overdraw
   * feature/overdraw-issue